 What You Should Know

 While physical fitness is very important if you are considering the trek, you might get affected by altitude and fall sick.
 Being fit doesn’t mean you won’t get affected.
-This is why you shouldn’t target climbing more than 500 mtrs a day and not to walk fast.
+This is why you shouldn’t target climbing more than 500 mtrs a day and not walk fast.

 There are three kinds of altitude sicknesses that can affect you; mild altitude sickness is called acute mountain sickness (AMS) and is quite similar to a hangover – it causes a headache, nausea, and fatigue.